KDN-Cloud/b.aklein.studio/_posts/2026-06-15-vegas-local-events-guide.md

 ## What I Run: Lounge24 Radio

 Speaking of house music, I run my own 24/7 internet radio station called **Lounge24 Radio** out of here in Vegas.
-It's self-hosted, always running, and the core of it is still what I've been describing: deep house, soulful house, tech house, melodic electronic.
+It's self-hosted, always running, and the core of it is still what I've been describing: deep house, soulful house, melodic electronic.
 That's the center of gravity.
 But you'll also hear older jungle mixes, jazz, lo-fi beats, trip-hop, and the occasional left turn into metal or classical when the mood is right.
 Mostly though, it's deep house, jungle, lo-fi, trip-hop, and jazz.
 The stuff I actually want to hear.

 You can tune in from the player on [aklein.studio](https://aklein.studio) or check out the mixes archive while you're there.